nimblelearn/datapackage-m/README.md

 ### Option 3: Create a new function with the M code

-1. Download [GetTableFromDataPackage.txt](./functions/GetTableFromDataPackage.txt).
-Also download the two helper functions: [MapDataPackageFieldType.txt](./functions/MapDataPackageFieldType.txt) and [TransformDataPackageFieldValue.txt](./functions/TransformDataPackageFieldValue.txt).
+1. Download [GetTableFromDataPackage.pq](./functions/GetTableFromDataPackage.pq).
+Also download the two helper functions: [MapDataPackageFieldType.pq](./functions/MapDataPackageFieldType.pq) and [TransformDataPackageFieldValue.pq](./functions/TransformDataPackageFieldValue.pq).
-2. For each function, create a blank query, paste the M code into the Advanced Editor, click 'Done', and give the function the same name as its .txt file (e.g. for 'GetTableFromDataPackage.txt' this would be 'GetTableFromDataPackage').
+2. For each function, create a blank query, paste the M code into the Advanced Editor, click 'Done', and give the function the same name as its .pq file (e.g. for 'GetTableFromDataPackage.pq' this would be 'GetTableFromDataPackage').

 You're now ready to invoke the functions through the standard function invocation UI or via M code as shown in the examples below.